hartrusion/RbmkSimulator/CODE_OF_CONDUCT.md

 Thoughtful, critical discussions that present different viewpoints and perspectives are welcomed.
 It is encouraged to question the way things are and present alternative ways and solutions.
 It is likely to happen that technical details will be discussed with emotions and disagreements.

-I have chosen to put this up as a code of conduct because I strongly believe that this declaration is fundamental for a peaceful coexistence.